Saskia Adams, Board Chair

 Since retiring from the Santa Clara Unified School District, Polly has become a small business owner in Sunnyvale.
 Her store, PostNet, is a neighborhood business center.
 Postnet prints, ships and does all kinds of work with photos as well as notary, fax and mailboxes.

 She rejoined the Starting Arts board this fall.
 Her energy, passion, and experience with the arts and students will help us to reach our goals.
 She says, “The arts help each student be all they can be.
 It is our adult responsibility to make sure that they have the opportunities to develop this potential.
 When children and the arts are brought together, it is a beautiful thing!

-Saskia Adams, Board Member
+Dave Samuels, Board Member

 Dave Samuels, Managing Director of CONCERT Wealth Management, has been offering his clients unbiased investment advice and analysis, based on the experience and knowledge gained through his 20-plus years in the financial services industry.
 Dave is a graduate of UCLA’s Personal Financial Planner Program, as well as a Certified Financial Planner (CFP) and Chartered Life Underwriter (CLU).
 In 2005, Dave was awarded the prestigious Accredited Investment Fiduciary (AIF) designation.

 Dave serves on the board of the Financial Planning Association of Silicon Valley as well as the board of the Steinway Society, which promotes piano concerts.
 Dave is a member of the Santa Clara County Estate Planning Council, the Society of Financial Service Professionals, the Financial Planning Forum of Palo Alto, and the San Jose Chamber of Commerce.